 No, there are currently no rules that say you have to have proof of a vaccination to eat at a restaurant in the UK.

 Is there still a 10pm curfew on indoor dining?

 No, the controversial 10pm curfew on restaurants, pubs and bars has been scrapped – you’re now free to enjoy your table until you’re turfed out at closing time (or when the next booking turns up).

 Do you have to prove you’re from the same household to book a table together?

 Restaurant staff are being asked to ensure diners stick to the rules, but there is no official line on checking who lives with who.
 As always, it’s best to stick to the rules to keep everyone happy and safe, not least your stressed out server who now has lots of extra elements to their job.

 Do you have to have a booking at a restaurant during Coronavirus?

 No, some restaurants are still accepting walk-in tables and you aren't required by law to have a booking.

 What safety measures are in place for eating indoors?

 This is at each restaurant’s desecration.
-In most places there will be hand sanitiser available to guests, fewer tables should be in place to allow for social distancing, and staff will be wearing masks.
+In most places there will be hand sanitiser available to guests, fewer tables should be in place to allow for social distancing, and staff will be wearing masks until restrictions are scrapped.
 Many places have also installed screens and booths to break up tables a bit.
 It is thought that the better ventilation there is in restaurants the less likely it is for Covid to spread.
 If you’re worried about eating indoors look for somewhere with plenty of windows open or specialist ventilation systems.